Elizabeth Searle: Career

 Searle has taught creative writing at Brown University, Emerson College, the University of Southern Maine's Program in Creative Writing, the University of Massachusetts Boston and other institutions.
 She has taught at Stonecoast MFA since the program began in 2002.
 Searle was a longtime member, Board officer and committee chairperson of the New England chapter of International PEN.
 In 2020, she was one of six writers who formed the group Writers Against Racial Injustice which raised over $60,000 for the Equal Justice Initiative.
 The group was featured in the Boston Globe and Publishers Weekly.
 She is a member of Women in Film and Video.
-In 1984, Searle married software engineer John Hodgkinson; they have a son, Will and reside in Arlington, Massachusetts.
+Searle is married to software engineer John Hodgkinson; they have a son, Will and reside in Arlington, Massachusetts.